arduino/help-center-content/content/Software Support/PLC IDE/If-PLC-IDE-isnt-working-with-your-Opta-or-Portenta-Machine-Control.md

 ---

-## If you can't find the serial port for your device
+## If you can't find the serial port for your device {#if-you-cant-find-the-serial-port-for-your-device}

 In this section: